chbae/oe-deptools/README.md

         git clone git://github.com/chbae/oe-deptools.git

-You'll get two python scripts
+You'll get a python script

 * oey.py
-* diffconfig.py

-You can copy the scripts to a standard location in your path or just run them specifying the full path everytime (./oey.py <args>)
+You can copy the scripts to a standard location in your path or just run them specifying the full path everytime (./oy.py <args>)

 ###  oey.py